ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Where do owls go to buy their baby clothes?
-The owlet malls.
+Where did you learn to make ice cream?
+Sunday school.

 [
-Sat May  3 00:26:41 UTC 2025
+Sun May  4 00:30:43 UTC 2025
  ]